civisanalytics/datascience-r/README.md

 ```
 and describe any changes in the [change log](CHANGELOG.md).

+# Tag a Release

+To integrate with Civis Platform, the following format for releases must be followed:

+1. Tag: vX.X.X (major.minor.micro).
+2. Title: vX.X.X

+The 'Description' field is not used in Civis Platform integration, but by convention it
+should have the following format:

+Description: [YYYY-MM-DD] followed by summary of changes.

-## For Maintainers
+# For Maintainers

 This repo has autobuild enabled.
-Any PR that is merged to master will
+Any PR that is merged to master will be built
-be built as the `latest` tag on Dockerhub.
+as the `latest` tag on Dockerhub.
+Once the release is tagged, DockerHub will
-Once you are ready to create a new version, go to the "releases" tab of the repository and click
-"Draft a new release".
-Github will prompt you to create a new tag, release title, and release
-description.
-The tag should use semantic versioning in the form "vX.X.X"; "major.minor.micro".
-The title of the release should be the same as the tag.
-Include a change log in the release description.
-Once the release is tagged, DockerHub will automatically build three identical containers, with labels
-"major", "major.minor", and "major.minor.micro".
+automatically build three identical containers, with labels "major", "major.minor", and "major.minor.micro".

 # License